 The good folk at Shifen came up with the mini sky lanterns.
-These little ornaments are perfect souvenirs, meaningful and uniquely Taiwanese.
-They even have different version, such as LED lanterns, glow in the dark lanterns, glow in the dark LED lanterns….
+These little ornaments are perfect souvenirs, meaningful, and uniquely Taiwanese.
+They even have different versions, such as LED lanterns, glow-in-the-dark lanterns, and glow-in-the-dark LED lanterns….

 Where to buy them: You can find these trinkets in abundance in Shifen although there are also a few stores selling them outside Ningxia Market in Taipei.

-Jade, precious stones and wood carvings are very typical Chinese style souvenirs and Taiwan obviously has its fair share these items.
+Jade, precious stones, and wood carvings are very typical Chinese-style souvenirs, and Taiwan obviously has its fair share of these items.
 Wood carvings can range from Chinese deities to animals and even to furniture.

 Where to buy them: For wood carvings, you would want to pick those up while in Miaoli County.
 Although you can probably find carpenter stores in any place in Taiwan, the town of Sanyi in Miaoli County is known to be home to some of the finest wood craftsmen around.
 For stone ornaments, some of the finest marble can be found in Hualien, near Taroko National Park.

 Where to buy them: Taipei Main Station.
 No, not kidding.
 Look, there’s an underground mall at the main train station of Taipei called the Taipei City Mall and about 40% of the mall, which runs for over 800m, is dedicated to anime merchandise.
-You can find anime figurines, manga, DVDs and CDs and posters.
+You can find anime figurines, manga, DVDs, CDs, and posters.
 Definitely worth a visit.

-Where to buy them: There’s a district in Taipei not far from Taipei 101 called the Wufenpu District and it’s bascially a place where clothes and other fashion items and accessories are sold in bulk and wholesale and depending on which store you visit, they cost next to nothing when compared to some of the malls in Taiwan.
+Where to buy them: There’s a district in Taipei not far from Taipei 101 called the Wufenpu District.
+It’s basically a place where clothes and other fashion items and accessories are sold in bulk and wholesale.
+Depending on which store you visit, they cost next to nothing when compared to some of the malls in Taiwan.